 But insurance concerns haven’t proven an insurmountable barrier for RelayRides.
 “The car owner maintains his existing insurance policy, and then we provide a $1 million insurance policy in addition to that, which covers the car owner, the car renter, and RelayRides,” says Clark.

 Freed is watching RelayRides’ innovations.
-“I'm emboldened and excited that are going to try to crack the code,” he says.
+“I'm emboldened and excited that [others in this space] are going to try to crack the code,” he says.

 So why are peer-to-peer car-sharing services emerging now?